smbutterfield/ibmt17-18/_23-pc-set-manipulation/b1-ex-mod12inversion.md

 T<sub>4</sub>I(1,5,6)

 Did you get the same result either way?
-If not, why are the different?
+If not, why are they different?
 Which do you think is correct?
 Why?

 ## The shortcut

 Inverting first will always give you the correct answer, because in that case you are inverting *around zero* and then transposing.
-If you transpose first, you are actually inverting around a differnent axis.
+If you transpose first, you are actually inverting around a different axis.
+You can think of this easily using the clock face.
+If you invert first, you invert around the 0/6 axis and then you transpose the result.
+If you transpose first, you move the axis of transposition, and then you invert around that.

 Luckily there is a mathematical shortcut for inverting around zero and transposing.
 Look at the following correctly solved examples.
-Do you see a relationship between the formula and answers?
+Do you see a simple way to find the answers given only the numbers in the formula?
+It may be helpful to think of the original number series that we used at the top of the page, before we converted it using mod12.
+To make it easier to find the shortcut, the results have purposely *not* been put into normal form, although you should always do so after inverting.

+T<sub>t</sub>I(2,6,7) = (8,4,3)

+T<sub>5</sub>I(2,6,7) = (3,e,t)

+T<sub>9</sub>I(2,6,7) = (7,3,2)

+T<sub>0</sub>I(2,6,7) = (t,6,5)